Quickstart: Enroll Configuration Manager devices into Endpoint analytics

 ||Used to synch device collection and devices with Endpoint analytics on Configuration Manager Server role only.
 For more information, see Configure the proxy for a site system server.|

-- Not all Endpoint analytics insights are available for devices running Windows Server editions.
-For instance, the To responsive desktop metric wouldn't be applicable to Windows Server Core.
+- Endpoint analytics insights are not available for devices running Windows Server editions.

-- Using multiple Configuration Manager hierarchies with a single endpoint analytics instance is expected to work but isn't currently fully supported.
+- Using multiple Configuration Manager hierarchies with a single Endpoint analytics instance is not currently supported.

 Enroll devices managed by Configuration Manager